OPEN CALL for residencies from September 2023 to December 2024

 - Rosendal Theatre

 Please send an e-mail if you have specific questions or would like more information on the facilities/collaborators.
+Some facilities might be subject to rent.

 The application must contain the following information: